Trekking to Gokyo Lakes and Everest base camp in early winter

 We retraced our steps back to Dole with a stop for lunch before our final destination.
-The afternoon was spent playing a game Tara had brought for me three years ago but had never played it herself until this trek.
-We spent a few afternoons playing this game, and Tara learned that Nepalese are high-risk takers.
+The afternoon was spent playing a game Tara had brought for me three years ago but had never played herself until this trek.
+We played this game a few afternoons, and Tara learned that Nepalese are high-risk takers.

 The trek to Phortse village took place after breakfast with a descent to the crossroads that brings one north to the village.
 We walked through the Rhododendron forest, where we saw a large female Himalayan Tahr near the village.
 We enjoyed the warmth of the sun away from the wind.
-We went for a walk around the village fields, as it is an abode for wildlife.
-We saw a couple of musk deer; in fact, I had never seen them climb trees to eat the lichens; I saw several female and male Impeyan pheasants – our national bird along with Himalayan Tahr.
+We walked around the village fields, which are an abode for wildlife.
+We saw a couple of musk deer; I had never seen them climb trees to eat the lichens; I saw several female and male Impeyan pheasants – our national bird and Himalayan Tahr.